Free USPS Shipping. 5% off of orders $135+ with coupon code "CRUZER"

-The initial goal behind designing this DIY fix kit for the 1.4L Turbo PCV system was to create a more affordable, more durable alternative to repeatedly replacing the intake manifold.
-Through prolonged use, testing, and feedback from the community, I'd like to share some simple steps that can be taken to ensure that the PCV system and the fix kit continue to operate reliably for years to come.
+The goal of these DIY fix kits for the 1.4L Turbo PCV system is to create a more affordable, more durable alternative to repeatedly replacing the intake manifold.
+Through prolonged use, testing, and feedback from the community, we'd like to share some simple steps that can be taken to ensure that the PCV system and the fix kit continue to operate reliably.

 Diagnosing failed check valves: